scientiist/todo/README.md

 `todo --config [configpath]` - Sets custom config path `todo --tag [tag]` - Tags the input message

-## Compiling
+## Installation
 The project is built with CMake.

-Clone the repository:
+1. Clone the repository:
 `git clone https://github.com/scientiist/todo`
-Move into the repository directory:
+2. Move into the repository directory:
 `cd todo`
-Create a build directory:
+3. Create a build directory:
 `mkdir build`
-Run the build system, pointed into the `build` directory.
+4. Run the build system, pointed into the `build` directory.
 `cmake --build ./build/`
-If all succeeds, you'll have an executable in your build directory:
+5. If all succeeds, you'll have an executable in your build directory:
 `./build/todo`

 ## Contributing
 Feel free to submit issues and pull requests.
 I'll definitely take a look at them.

 ## Contact
-Email: josh@stepbro.wtf
+Email: josh@conarium.software